Vocation Stories

 I do what I do to help young people become productive citizens.
 Now that I have given Vocation some thought, this is my Vocation.

 The second aspect of my vocation is serving others.
-Since my childhood my parents have always encouraged my brothers and I to help others.
+Since my childhood, my parents have always encouraged my brothers and I to help others.
 Having a sense of community while growing up instilled in me the importance of caring for others.
-Initially, most of my service to others focused on neighbors and relatives, but after moving to the US I understood I could make a difference in the lives of others beyond those closest to me in vicinity and in my heart.
-This influenced me to start Wings of Hope International, a non-profit organization, with the mission of serving the needy in Moldova.
-Through the efforts of those involved with Wings of Hope International, thousands of children, sick, and elderly have a better standard of living.
+Initially, most of my service to others focused on neighbors and relatives, but after moving to the US I understood that I could make a difference in the lives of others beyond those closest to me in my vicinity and in my heart.
+These experiences have influenced me to start Wings of Hope International, a non-profit organization, with the mission of serving the needy in Moldova.
+Through the efforts of those involved with Wings of Hope International, thousands of children have better learning conditions, and thousands of sick and elderly have a better standard of living.

 My vocation has been influenced by many people who have been in my life from parents, brothers, wife, relatives, teachers, and many others who have contributed to the discovery of my vocation.
 I believe God has gifted me in these two areas and He placed me in my current position at Grand View where I am stimulated intellectually by constantly learning new things and by sharing my knowledge with my students and by serving others through various endeavors in Iowa and outside of the US.